-- 14. The following RLTP objectives map to this priority: - Providing and accelerating better travel choices for Aucklanders - Better connecting people, places, goods and services - Enabling and supporting Auckland's growth, focusing on intensification in brownfield areas and with some managed expansion into emerging greenfield areas - 15.
-Consistency with the GPS approach to delivering the Better Travel Options priority outcomes is achieved by a range of initiatives within this RLTP, including: - major investment in the rapid transit network, bus network and cycling network to accelerate mode change towards sustainable travel modes and help shape a more sustainable and attractive urban form - major investment in maintaining and renewing the existing transport network to ensure it continues to enable people to get to places where they want to live, work and play - major investment in key growth areas, particularly brownfields areas, with a focus on encouraging use of sustainable transport modes
+- 14. The following RLTP objectives map to this priority: - a.
+Providing and accelerating better travel choices for Aucklanders - b.
+Better connecting people, places, goods and services - c.
+Enabling and supporting Auckland's growth, focusing on intensification in brownfield areas and with some managed expansion into emerging greenfield areas - 15.
+Consistency with the GPS approach to delivering the Better Travel Options priority outcomes is achieved by a range of initiatives within this RLTP, including: - a.
+Major investment in the rapid transit network, bus network and cycling network to accelerate mode change towards sustainable travel modes and help shape a more sustainable and attractive urban form - b.
+Major investment in maintaining and renewing the existing transport network to ensure it continues to enable people to get to places where they want to live, work and play - c.
+Major investment in key growth areas, particularly brownfields areas, with a focus on encouraging use of sustainable transport modes

-- implementation of the Auckland priorities included in the New Zealand Rail Plan - new investment to improve transport accessibility for people with accessible needs, consistent with the intent of the NZ Disability Action Plan and Auckland Accessibility Action Plan - continued investment in specialised services to support accessibility, such as the total mobility scheme - delivery of ATAP via the RLTP programme. - 16.
+- d.
+Implementation of the Auckland priorities included in the New Zealand Rail Plan - e.
+New investment to improve transport accessibility for people with accessible needs, consistent with the intent of the NZ Disability Action Plan and Auckland Accessibility Action Plan - f.
+Continued investment in specialised services to support accessibility, such as the total mobility scheme - g.
+Delivery of ATAP via the RLTP programme. - 16.
 The Primary Outcome for better travel options is: